 The legal framework for the project consists of two matching, not-for-profit, organizations.
 In the Netherlands, a “Stichting Symbulon” was formed in July 2019 and is registered in Meerssen.
 This Stichting enjoys ANBI status, which provides favourable tax-deductibility to Dutch sponsors.

 In South Africa, the Symbulon Charitable Trust has been authorized by the Cape Town High Court as a NPO (Non-Profit Organization).
-The Trust is awaiting the Section 18A approval that allows the Trust to issue tax deductible receipts.
+The Trust is Section 18A approved that allows the Trust to issue tax deductible receipts.

-The primary focus for the immediate future is to ensure the continuity, and encourage development, of First Step Ballet McGregor by providing financial and material support in the 2019 & 2020 time-frame.
+The primary focus is to ensure the continuity, and encourage development, of First Step Ballet McGregor by providing financial and material support, but Symbulon Charitable Trust also supports other existing projects in the field of Dance, Music & Theatre.

 The strength of the ‘dance, music & theatre’ paradigm for the development of the local youths is so convincing and worthwhile that it deserves to be applied on a larger scale.
 This minimally requires sufficient funding, for which we request your assistance, but also additional dedicated individuals to scale, manage and implement the creative process.